Mateusxyz/Mateusxyz/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- I am Brazilian and graduated in systems analysis I am a sociable and humorous person, I have a lot of experience with technology in general context, like programming for Arduino, Webdesing, configuration of Linux and Windows servers, network configuration, customer service, cloud, hardware configuration and maintenance such as raids, clusters, etc, I have been programming for 3 years (hobby), I am willing and committed to learn new libraries, frameworks and languages, currently looking for an opportunity in the IT area.
+- I am Brazilian and graduated in systems analysis, seasoned Fullstack Developer with a passion for crafting exceptional digital experiences.
+With extensive expertise in modern frameworks and technologies, including Next.js, Node.js, and PHP, I thrive on building innovative solutions that push the boundaries of web development.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.